denisanscomb/architecture/README.md

 Dashboard

-- 901 iDashboard
+- RETIRED 901 iDashboard
-- 902 DashCon (container)
+- RETIRED 902 DashCon (container)
+- 905 iDashboard
+- 906 idashtwo (container
+- 908 User Report (Lib)

 - 1201 Analysts Notes - repository for errors found by analysts or their ideas for improvement